 - OWR: OWR or optical word recognition thoroughly recognizes written/typed text through a device.

 - ICR: ICR or intelligent character recognition is the more advanced, AI-Driven version of OCR.
 Present in apps, web apps, and desktop apps.

-- OMR: Optical mark recognition is akin to OCR, but it identifies marks made by human hands, such as checkmarks, x marks, or other various patterns on papers.
+- OMR: Optical mark recognition is akin to OCR, but it identifies marks made by human hands, such as checkmarks, x marks, or other various patterns on paper.